 Are high-yield savings accounts worth it?

 If you save money in any way using a bank account, a high-yield savings account is definitely worth it.
 High-yield savings accounts typically pay a higher interest rate than standard savings and checking accounts — anywhere from three to 11 times the national average.
 Plus, it's easy to find an account that requires no minimum balance to open and maintain and charge no fees.

 Another advantage of a high-yield savings account is that it makes it easier to keep your money on task: Instead of relying on mental accounting, you have a separate account devoted to a particular savings goal.
 You can track your progress and will be less tempted to dip into the amount early, which can be an issue when your everyday spending money is mingled with your savings in a checking account.

 Our mission at investor.com is simple: provide thorough and unbiased reviews of financial services products and providers.

-For investor.com's best saving accounts review, published in August 2021 and updated in May of 2022, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
+For investor.com's best saving accounts review, published originally in August 2021 and updated in May of 2022, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
 We assessed 19 banks across 70 variables spanning five core categories, including APY (annual percentage yield), monthly fees, user experience, account features and banking services.

 All 32 institutions passed our initial screening criteria of having FDIC (for banks) or NCUA (for credit unions) insurance, online accessibility, and an interest rate above the 0.45% national average for savings accounts.
 To test quality and usability, we opened, funded and used high-yield savings accounts at 19 banks for a minimum of three statement cycles.
 We performed basic account functions (deposits, withdrawals, transfers) on both the desktop and app versions (where applicable), scoured all fine print and disclosures, and had some lengthy phone calls with bank service reps.